2 Corinthians

 2 Corinthians 1:7

-And our hope for you is firm, because we know that just as you share in our sufferings, so also you share in our comfort.
+Moreover, our hope for you remains staunch, because we know that as you share in the sufferings, you will also share in the encouragement.

 Paul expresses his confidence in the Corinthian Christians' ability to stand firm.
 He could be confident because he knew that they had the same source of strength that he had which is the presence of God through the Holy Spirit.